mardix/Voodoo/ReadMe.md

 1. Voodoo routes are case incensitive.
 So accessing /account/friends and /AcCount/FrieNds will result to the same place

 2. Only alphanumeric [AZ-09] characters are accepted.
 All the other one will be ignored when routing.
 So /account/fri-ends/ will still result to /account/friends.
-Same as /about-us/ which result to /aboutus/
+Same as /about-us/ which result to /aboutus/.
+So you can cleverly write your SEO friendly url

 It's really magic.